The Car Connection Scion tC Overview

 The first-generation tC was one of the original trio of vehicles that launched Toyota's youth-focused Scion brand in the U.S. back in 2005.
 The coupe received a redesign for 2011 and has remained relatively unchanged since then.

 The tC was joined in 2012 by the rear-wheel-drive Scion FR-S sports car, which has a smaller footprint and more traditionally authentic sports-car handling.
 While the front-wheel-drive tC remains popular among the tuner crowd, the FR-S is more of a classic sports car.

 It has only a few real rivals including the Hyundai Veloster, Kia Forte Koup and the Honda Civic Coupe.

-The current tC bears a more chiseled look than the first generation.
-You could consider it as one part Camaro and one part Cylon.
-The 2012 and 2013 models were little changed--unless the Zombie Apocalypse edition or the Release Series 8.0 are the kinds of updates that give your automotive life new meaning.
+The current tC wears a more chiseled look than the first-generation model—you could consider the design one part Camaro and one part Cylon.
+The 2012 and 2013 models were changed very little, unless the Zombie Apocalypse edition or the Release Series 8.0 are the kinds of updates that give your automotive life new meaning.
 The interior of the new-generation tC has a more linear theme as well, but shows some signs of intense cost-cutting.

 Second-generation tCs use an uprated version of the original's four-cylinder engine, now displacing 2.5 liters, that is tied to a choice of 6-speed manual or automatic transmissions.
 A 0-60 mph time of about 8 seconds—7.6 seconds with the manual, 8.3 seconds with the paddle-free automatic shifter—means performance is acceptable, but not mindblowing, while cornering is predictable.
 Ride quality is much improved in the second go-round, and the electric power steering is nicely tuned.
 Fuel economy now stands at 23/31 mpg, city/highway with either gearbox.